Sanora-India-Pvt-Ltd/Subject_mastery_backend/API_DOCUMENTATION.md

 - `accessToken`: Short-lived JWT token (1 hour) - use for API requests
 - `refreshToken`: Never expires - use to refresh access token (only invalidated on explicit logout)
 - `token`: Same as `accessToken` (included for backward compatibility)
+- **Device Limit**: Maximum of 5 devices allowed per user.
+When logging in on a 6th device, the oldest device is automatically logged out.

 **Error Responses:**
 - `400`: Missing fields, invalid gender, password too short, password mismatch, user exists, phone already registered, missing verification tokens